 - Supporting reference materials — processing times, system documentation, trade practice guidelines

-All sourced from public domain US government publications under 17 U.S.C. § 105.
-Our contribution is the conversion, organization, and metadata enrichment.
+The source texts are public domain US government publications under 17 U.S.C. § 105.
+The value added here is conversion, organization, and metadata.

 The navigation layer

-Raw regulatory text is only useful if you can find what you need.
-We built a navigation layer on top of the documents:
+Raw regulatory text is only useful if you can find your way through it.
+The reference adds a navigation layer on top of the documents:

 14 regulatory topics — labeling, advertising, permits, formulas, taxes, trade practices, compliance, and category-specific topics for spirits, wine, beer, importing/exporting, and more.
-Each topic maps to the relevant CFR parts, rulings, FAQs, and educational materials.
-If you're researching labeling requirements, you get one page that links to every document that touches labeling.
+Each topic maps to the relevant CFR parts, rulings, FAQs, and educational materials, so "labeling" becomes a starting point instead of a search term.

 A 127-term regulatory glossary extracted from the definitions sections across CFR Title 27.
 Each term links back to the source CFR parts where it's defined.
 "Distilled spirits" means something very specific in federal regulation — the glossary tells you exactly what, and where that definition lives.

 Authority levels.
 Not all TTB publications carry the same weight.
 We label each collection: Primary (CFR — binding law), Interpretive (rulings — binding guidance), Guidance (circulars — non-binding), Informational (FAQs), Educational (boot camps), and Reference.
-If you're making a compliance decision, you should know whether you're reading a statute or a training slide.
+A CFR section is not the same thing as a FAQ answer or a training slide, and the UI should not make them feel interchangeable.

 Supersession tracking.
 Some TTB rulings have been replaced by newer ones.
 We track three known ruling chains where this has happened and mark them clearly, so you don't rely on outdated guidance.